Kortforsyningen/GPSLogSheet2/README.md

 - [x] Initial layout
 - [x] Create SQLite database
 - [x] Settings activity
-- [ ] Interface with the server
+- [x] Interface with the server
 - [ ] Create ETL (Extract, Transform, Load) functions
 - [ ] Ability to save projects
 - [ ] Ability to load projects
 - [ ] Generation of .bat scripts
 - [ ] Upload of projects to server
 - [ ] Camera integration
-- [ ] GPS integraton
+- [ ] GPS integration
 - [ ] Upload of projects (with pictures) to server
 - [ ] GUI reevaluation and optimization
 - [ ] (Support for other postprocessing tool than TEQC)

 Target Android SDK is 25 and min SDK is 22.

 This app uses SQLite to handle its data.
 FTP (SFTP) for connectivity.
-GPS and the camera for ease of use and datacollection.
+GPS and the camera for ease of use and data collection.

+Projects are JSON (JavaScript Object Notation) objects and converted into strings and saved in the database as CLOBs (Character Large Object).

+Images taken with the camera are also saved in the database, as BLOBs (Binary Large Object)

 AppCompatPreferenceActivity is used for user preferences, such as username, passwords, update preferences etc.

-Settings files on the server are stored as comma seperated values, in seperate files for each table.
+Settings files on the server are stored as comma separated values, in separate files for each table.

 ## Android udvikling på SIA’s PC’er
 For at kunne køre Android Studio samt virtuelle Android enheder direkte fra Windows kræves følgende: